 1986 Nissan Silvia S12 – RS-X Mk2 Twincam Turbo – RBS12HFT.
 This car has unique Aero along the lines of the ‘Max Air Dynamic’ aka MAD kits offered in the mid 1980’s.
-This car is banged as RS-R may have some connection to the present-day RS-R Japan.
+This car is badged as RS-R and included in model identification on Japanese inspection paperwork – may have some connection to the present-day RS-R Japan.

 The Mk2 RS-X came with the rugged CA18DET twin-cam turbo.
 A worthy successor to the original FJ20DET powered Silvia RS-X. Both drawing on the 240RS Group B homologation special.